-I absolutely love succulents and I look forward to every year when Fall comes around because that means pumpkins are for sale everywhere, which means time to make succulent pumpkins!
+I absolutely love succulents and I look forward to every year when Fall comes around because that means pumpkins are for sale everywhere, which means time to make succulent topped pumpkins!

-In October, I had a booth at our local Fall Festival, where I sold all homemade arrangements made with succulents.
-While I loved all of my arrangements, the succulent pumpkins were by far my biggest seller!
+This past October, I had a booth at our local Fall Festival, where I sold all homemade succulent arrangements.
+And while I loved all of my arrangements, the succulent pumpkins were by far my biggest seller!

-How to Make a Succulent Pumpkin
+How to Make a Succulent Topped Pumpkin

-I prefer to use flatter top pumpkins because they are easier to work with, but you can definitely add succulents to any size or shape pumpkin that you desire.
+I prefer to use pumpkins with a flat top because they are easier to work with, but you can definitely add succulents to any size or shape of pumpkin that you desire.

 The only thing you will need to do to the pumpkin is cut off the stem if it is too long.

 You can use any moss that you prefer, but I really like Super Moss Mountain Moss.
 I’ve used other types of moss, but this moss looks the most realistic to me.
 It is also easier to fluff, which makes it easier to work with.

 So first, I get a portion of moss fluffed and ready to stick onto the pumpkin, then I drizzle hot glue onto a section of the pumpkin, then quickly stick on the moss and hold it down until the hot glue is dry.

 For a large pumpkin I will usually use 1-2 large succulents, 3-4 medium/small succulents, and 5 small succulents or trailing succulents for filler.

 For a small pumpkin, I use 1-2 large or medium succulents, and 2-3 small succulents.

-Then continue gluing your largest succulents into the moss working your way from the center to the edges, using your larger succulents first and working your way down to the smaller or trailing succulents.
+Then continue gluing your largest succulents into the moss working your way from the center to the outside edges, using your larger succulents first and working your way down to the smaller or trailing succulents.

 Check to see if there are any spots where the hot glue shows.
 If there is, take small portions of stretched out moss and place it over the glue to hide it.

-Your succulent pumpkin is now complete!
+Then your succulent pumpkin is complete!